Our Mission

 PROGRAM MANAGER

 Alli was raised on a farm in Holstein, Nebraska, and has been a part of the Hastings community her entire life.
 In between organizing events for schools and church, Alli spent several years as a nanny and has observed the importance of spending time playing outside and how crucial that is in the development of a child's life.
-After recently graduating from the University of Nebraska at Kearney, Alli is excited to connect more with local businesses, schools, nonprofits, and other organizations to further Prairie Loft’s goals of teaching people about agriculture, while inspiring friends of all ages with new and fun ways to spend time outside appreciating and enjoying nature.
+She is excited to connect more with local businesses, schools, nonprofits, and other organizations to further Prairie Loft’s goals of teaching people about agriculture while inspiring friends of all ages with new and fun ways to spend time outside appreciating and enjoying nature.

 PROGRAM GUIDE